xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/bootparams.5.rst

 \ **addkcmdline**\

- User specified one or more parameters to be passed to the kernel.
-For the kernel options need to be persistent after installation, specify them with prefix "R::"
+ User specified kernel options for os provision process(no prefix) or the provisioned os(with prefix "R::").
+The options should be delimited with spaces(" ")